akuukka/ExpressionSolver/README.md

 			}
 			AssertSameValue(sum,2);

-On my laptop, the latter loop was around 33% faster than the former.
+On my laptop, the latter loop was around 25% faster than the former.

-Custom functions are also supported:
+Custom functions that take up to 4 parameters are also supported:

     solver.AddCustomFunction("Rnd",2, delegate(double[] p) {
         return UnityEngine.Random.Range(p[0],p[1]);